addybubz/ds-yelp-api-project-axi/README.md

     # Get the list of businesses from the response_json
     businesses = None

-    # Call the prepare_data function to get a list of processed data
-    prepared_businesses = None

     # Extend full_dataset with this list (don't append, or you'll get
     # a list of lists instead of a flat list)
     None